Piyush-Project-X/sentence-transformer-ml/README.md

 This project implements sentence embeddings using Hugging Face + SentenceTransformers.
 I have extended it to multi-task learning with custom heads in later stages as per instructions from Fetch.

+## Note to Reviewer

+All commands were tested in GitHub Codespaces.
+The project is fully reproducible online or locally via Docker or Python.
+No special setup is required beyond standard Python and pip.

 ---

 ## 🔍 Overview